heatherisis/Samsung-Tidy-Data/3ReshapingData.md

 ####This 3ReshapingData markdown file is intended to be the third in a series of four manuscripts describing the process for data cleanup.
 These instructions can only be followed after those from 1OrganizingData and 2CompilingData have been successfully completed

-* 1. OrganizingData
+* 1. 1OrganizingData
-* 2. CompilingData
+* 2. 2CompilingData
-* 3. TrimmingData
+* 3. 3TrimmingData
-* 4. ReshapingData
+* 4. 4ReshapingData

 ####Creates a second, independent tidy data set with the average of each variable for each activity and each subject.